Infinite regress: Foundationalism

 Traditionally, the most common response is foundationalism.
 It posits that there is a first element in the series from which all the other elements arise but which is not itself explained this way.
 So from any given position, the series can be traced back to elements on the most fundamental level, which the recursive principle fails to explain.
 This way an infinite regress is avoided.
 This position is well-known from its applications in the field of epistemology.
 Foundationalist theories of epistemic justification state that besides inferentially justified beliefs, which depend for their justification on other beliefs, there are also non-inferentially justified beliefs.
 The non-inferentially justified beliefs constitute the foundation on which the superstructure consisting of all the inferentially justified beliefs rests.
 Acquaintance theories, for example, explain the justification of non-inferential beliefs through acquaintance with the objects of the belief.
 On such a view, an agent is inferentially justified to believe that it will rain tomorrow based on the belief that the weather forecast told so.
-She is non-inferentially justified in believing that she is in pain because she is directly acquainted with the pain.
+They are non-inferentially justified in believing that they are in pain because they are directly acquainted with the pain.
 So a different type of explanation (acquaintance) is used for the foundational elements.

 Another example comes from the field of metaphysics concerning the problem of ontological hierarchy.
 One position in this debate claims that some entities exist on a more fundamental level than other entities and that the latter entities depend on or are grounded in the former entities.
 Metaphysical foundationalism is the thesis that these dependence relations do not form an infinite regress: that there is a most fundamental level that grounds the existence of the entities from all other levels.
 This is sometimes expressed by stating that the grounding-relation responsible for this hierarchy is well-founded.